Achieve with NERAF working as CRC Service

 - Complement work of National Probation Service

-- ”Team Around the Person” (TAP) approach with every individual entering our service being allocated a paid Recovery Coach, Volunteer Recovery worker and Peer Support.
+- ”Team Around the Person” (TAP) approach with every individual entering our service being allocated a paid Recovery Coach and a Volunteer Recovery worker .
 Each will have different function which will ensure transparency and will aid consistency of working.

 NERAF operate a Three Phase Model based on complexity of need; this ensures we can deliver services to the right people at the right time.
 All will receive assessment of need prior to service start.
 Listed below are typical examples of support available in each phase.